You can also apply by phone at 1-888-840-2594

 When and where is the public auction of tax defaulted property?

-The Tax Collector’s auction of tax-defaulted property is held in the spring each year.
+The Tax Collector’s auction of tax-defaulted property is held on an as needed basis.
 The list of parcels scheduled for sale is available approximately 30 days before the scheduled sale and is posted on our website.

 Tehama County Treasurer/Tax Collector